aashishgupta20/jantastatistics/content/home/intro.md

 weight: 10

 title: people-stats
-subtitle: 'a blog about demography in the world's largest democracy.'
+subtitle: 'a blog about demography.'

 design:
   background: